-For older Americans who may find they need more money in retirement, using a reverse mortgage to convert some of their home’s equity into cash can be an intriguing idea.
+A reverse mortgage may help older Americans who find they need more money in retirement.
+It’s common for inflation and rising medical costs to be issues.
+A reverse mortgage allows them to convert some of their home’s equity into cash, which can benefit their financial situation.

 Why Do People Choose a Reverse Mortgage?

 A reverse mortgage allows qualifying homeowners age 62 and older to convert part of the equity they’ve built up in their primary residence into money they can use to pay off their existing mortgage or for any other expenses that come up in retirement (from health-care costs to home repairs).

 The big selling point for reverse mortgages is that the loan usually doesn’t have to be paid back until the last borrower, co-borrower, or eligible non-borrowing spouse dies, moves away, or sells the home.
 And when it is time to repay the loan, neither the borrower nor any of the borrower’s heirs will be expected to pay back more than the home is worth.

 There are three basic types of reverse mortgages.
 The most common is a home equity conversion mortgage (HECM), which is the only reverse mortgage insured by the U.S. government and is available only through an FHA-approved lender.
 An HECM can be used for anything, but there are limits on how much a homeowner can borrow.